Foo Fighters Theories

 (ii) German scientists postwar built full scale crewed aircraft at clandestine locations and these aircraft shared the singular property of the foo-fighter unknown to modern science.

 (iii) All flying discs and other alleged German UFOs were hoaxes made primarily to disguise (i) and (ii) above,

 A foo-fighter was a luminous rounded flying object observed and reported by hundreds of Allied aircrew between September 1943 and March 1945 over the Rhine.
 A lesser number of reports were filed by crews overflying Japanese controlled territory.

 302 sightings were made by 140 crews of US XXI Bomber Command alone.
-(NARA Intelligence Publications, Air Int Report Volume 1, No 8, 26, IV.1945) and we may take these as a cross-section sample of the whole.
+[NARA Intelligence Publications, Air Int Report Volume 1, No 8, 26, IV.1945] and these may be taken as a cross-section sample of the whole.